Dunleavy picks outgoing Alaska GOP chair as chief of staff

-ANCHORAGE, Alaska (AP) — Gov.-elect Mike Dunleavy has named the outgoing chairman of the state Republican party to a key post in his upcoming administration.
+ANCHORAGE, Alaska (AP) — Republican Gov.-elect Mike Dunleavy on Thursday named the outgoing chairman of Alaska’s Republican Party to a key post in his upcoming administration.

-Dunleavy announced his selection of Tuckerman Babcock as chief of staff on Thursday.
-He says Brett Huber will be a senior policy adviser.
-Huber managed Dunleavy’s successful campaign.
+Dunleavy announced his selection of Tuckerman Babcock as chief of staff during a speech at an Alaska Miners Association convention in Anchorage.
+Babcock also will chair the transition.
+Dunleavy said Babcock has a lot of experience and he has faith in him.

 Most Read Nation & World Stories